Complex number: Matrix representation of complex numbers

+The polar form representation of complex numbers explicitly gives these matrices as scaled rotation matrices.

+In particular, the case of r = 1, which is $|a + ib| = \sqrt{a^2+b^2} = 1$, gives (unscaled) rotation matrices.

 Complex analysis

 The study of functions of a complex variable is known as complex analysis and has enormous practical use in applied mathematics as well as in other branches of mathematics.
 Often, the most natural proofs for statements in real analysis or even number theory employ techniques from complex analysis (see prime number theorem for an example).

 Unlike real functions, which are commonly represented as two-dimensional graphs, complex functions have four-dimensional graphs and may usefully be illustrated by color-coding a three-dimensional graph to suggest four dimensions, or by animating the complex function's dynamic transformation of the complex plane.